EpiceneDev/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+    1. Express is a middleware that has methods attached to it.
+    2. Express helps with DRY code.
+It has a router that eliminates the need to rewrite the full path of endpoints as well as communicating location based on the uri.

 - [ ] Describe Middleware?

+    Additional functionality that is implemented asyncronously to be able to do things like validation/gatekeeping.

 - [ ] Describe a Resource?

+    A resource in this environment would be middleware as it allows additional tooling for code that can be used as a "resource" to extend the basic nodejs, in our case.

 - [ ] What can the API return to help clients know if a request was successful?

+    A error code (status from the server) and a object or flag, depending on the use.

 - [ ] How can we partition our application into sub-applications?

+    Using the express router we can make our own different environments in our code for grouping like users and posts, messages, etc.

 ## Project Setup